Asthma medicines are used to control or prevent the symptoms of asthma. You usually take them as inhalers (also known as ‘puffers’).

 If you get mild asthma symptoms that don’t happen often, you may only need a reliever.
 You may need to have a preventer as well if:

 Preventers are not used to treat an asthma attack, but they help prevent them.
-Regular use of preventers can also help to reduce the long-term changes to the lungs caused by repeated asthma attacks, and so help to reduce the number of asthma attacks you have.
+If you regularly use a preventer inhaler, it can help to reduce the number of asthma attacks you have.

 The main types of reliever medicines are called short-acting selective beta2 adrenoreceptor agonists (or short-acting beta2 agonists for short).
 Relievers are usually blue in colour.

-Relievers work by quickly relaxing the muscles surrounding the narrowed airways.
+Relievers work by quickly relaxing the muscles that surround your narrowed airways.
 This allows your airways to open wider, making it easier for you to breathe.
-They often work immediately and the effects last for three to five hours.
+They often work within minutes and the effects last for three to five hours.

-You may need to have other preventer medicines if beta2 agonists in combination with inhaled steroids aren’t completely controlling your asthma.
-These include long-acting beta2 agonists, leukotriene receptor antagonists and theophylline.
+You may need to take other preventer medicines if beta2 agonists in combination with inhaled steroids don’t completely control your asthma.
+These may include long-acting beta2 agonists, leukotriene receptor antagonists and theophylline.

 Most asthma medicines come as inhalers, also known as ‘puffers’.
-There are also tablets, nebuliser solutions (a mist of water and medicine that you breathe in) and injections available for treating severe asthma.
+There are also tablets and nebuliser solutions (a mist of medicine that you breathe in) if you have severe asthma.

-Asthma medicines are usually taken through an inhaler.
+You usually take asthma medicines through an inhaler.
 These often come in different doses per puff, and with different mechanisms for releasing the dose.

-There are a variety of inhaler devices available including:
+There are a variety of inhaler devices available.
+Some examples are listed below.

 Always ask your GP for advice and read the patient information leaflet that comes with your medicine.

-Side-effects are the unwanted but mostly temporary effects of taking medicine.
+Side-effects are the unwanted effects of taking medicine.
 If you have side-effects, it’s important to talk to your GP or the healthcare professional who prescribed your medicine before you stop taking it.